 Planters look best when you combine plants with three different habits:

-- Vertical, such as phormium, canna, calla pennisetum or upright fuchsia (Fuchsia triphylla 'Gartenmeister Bonstedt')
+- Thrillers are usually vertical, such as phormium, canna, calla pennisetum or upright fuchsia (Fuchsia triphylla 'Gartenmeister Bonstedt')

-- Horizontal or weaving, such as heliotrope, osteospermum, petunia, coleus or impatiens
+- Fillers tend to be horizontal or weaving, such as heliotrope, osteospermum, petunia, coleus or impatiens

-- Cascading, such as nemesia, helichrysum, ipomea or callibrachoa.
+- Spillers are cascading, such as nemesia, helichrysum, ipomea or callibrachoa.

 Choosing the Best Plants